stackrev/vue_mobiledetection/article/readme.md

 "@capacitor/device": "^4.0.1",
 ```

-You will see information about your hardware, in this case this is what samsung shows:
+With that done, we can see information about our hardware, in this case this is what samsung shows:

 ![Image: Samsung App with Device API](appFromSamsungWithAPI.jpg "Samsung App with Device API")

-# Firebase for More Power
+# Firebase it - More Power

-Firebase is Google's app development framework, and provides services for when you release your apps to the world.
+Firebase is Google's app development framework, and provides usefule services for all your apps released to the world.
 These services include serverless functions, noSQL databases, hosting, analytics and other goodies that you would use to connect your users.

-For our simple mobile detector app, we will use their noSQL database to save state and leverage analytics to help us understand who uses this app.
+For our simple mobile detector app, we will authenticate the user and use the noSQL database to save any details we read from the device.

 ## Add the Firebase SDK

-Add firebase to our webapp, there is a mobile version of the SDK but we can do with the web version:
+Add firebase to our webapp, note that there is a mobile version of the SDK - but we won't use this, because capacitor is web app first:

 `yarn add firebase`

-We add the firebase configs generated to a serperate file:
+Go to the firebase site and create a new project.
+Generate the projects configs and copy them to a seperate plugins file in our web app project:

 ```javascript
 import { initializeApp, getApp, getApps } from "firebase/app";